-The Board currently consists of eight directors, all of whom will be standing for election at the Meeting.
-This is within the minimum and maximum range set out in our articles.
-As of March 20, 2023, the majority of the director nominees are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nanji, Mr. Nocente, Mr. Wijnbergen and Mr. Williamson.
+The Board currently consists of eight directors, seven of whom will be standing for re-election at the Meeting.
+This is within the minimum and maximum range set out in the Corporation's articles and is an appropriate size to meet the current requirements and strategic objectives of the Corporation.
+As of March 25, 2024, the majority of the director nominees are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nanji, Mr. Nocente and Mr. Wijnbergen.